Action Step: Consider a Few Ground Rules for Our Road Trip

 (I want to make it safe for myself and others to be heard)

 Can we trust each other?

 It’s a valid question!
-We The People can create Civics 2.0 only if we build trust.
-To grow trust, starts with making a commitment.
+We The People, version 4.0, is only possible if we build trust.
+To grow trust, starts with a commitment.

 Consider a Few Ground Rules

-- Desire to want to find an agreement.
+- Desire to seek harmony, like an orchestra.

 - Say “ouch” when it hurts.
 Call “time out” when needing a break or an outside influence.

 - That Fighting To Understand is NOT a disguise for socialism.
 FTU is no more a vehicle for socialism than the intent of our founders: we the people . . . . equal under the law . . . pursuing the inalienable rights of life, liberty and happiness.

 - That Fighting To Understand is NOT a disguised return to “Christian roots.”
 FTU is rooted in basic human values of inclusive goodwill, which we believe do include Christian values, Jewish values, Muslim values, Hindu values, Buddhist values, Quaker values, etc. The 7 ground rules here are intended to be a foundation from which we can rebuild these shared values.